PhilemonPhilippin/PhilemonPhilippin/README.md

 My name is Philémon, I discovered programming in 2017 but started to learn it more seriously from end of 2021.

-I am currently working as .NET Developer at Contraste Digital, in Belgium.
+I am currently looking for a job as .NET Developer, in Belgium.

 # Bug tracker